bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-Next step is to check and see if somebody typed something into the description because it could be empty potentially, and we\'ll put that in next.
-Again, I\'m going to paste this in so that I know that it\'s right.
+Next step is to check and see if somebody typed something into the description because it could be empty potentially, and we&apos;ll put that in next.
+Again, I&apos;m going to paste this in so that I know that it&apos;s right.
 But here we go.
-If description dot length is not zero meaning it\'s longer than nothing then we\'re going to make a variable card text and create a paragraph, and then we\'re going to take the class name and set it to card texts because again over here, remember we did that.
+If description dot length is not zero meaning it&apos;s longer than nothing then we&apos;re going to make a variable card text and create a paragraph, and then we&apos;re going to take the class name and set it to card texts because again over here, remember we did that.
 We have p class card text.
-I\'m setting that class name in there to card text.
+I&apos;m setting that class name in there to card text.

 We could start with specifically if we wanted to and then setting the